Plotting in R with ggplot2

 Color

 Now we can adjust the aes mapping by supplying an argument to the color parameter in the aes function.
-(Note that ggplot2 accepts “color” or “colour” as parameter name)
+(Note that ggplot2 accepts “color” or “color” as parameter name)

 This simple adjustment allows for identification of the separation between male and female measurements for height and weight.